stb06/Vanilla_Plus_Risk_of_Rain_Returns/Release/README.md

 ## Changelog
 Full changelog in [changelog](https://thunderstore.io/package/stb06/Vanilla_Plus_Risk_of_Rain_Returns/changelog) tab

+`1.2.6`
+- Updated RobomandoMod and modified its settings to be accurate to RoRR.

 `1.2.5`
 - Added to 'Survivors' section of 'Known Issues'.
 	- Huntress's Phase Blink Skill cancels downwards momentum and fall damage.